robbie-webbe/stonks_alerts/README.md

     * Source is approx x10 fainter in observation 0916811501 approx 6 months before STONKS alert.
     * In prior obs best fit is blackbody with kT 0.42keV.
     * Possible transient source with hard bright periods, and 'quiescent' luminosity on order 10^-13 erg/s/cm^2.
+    * X-ray to optical flux ratio is of order greater than 1, assuming closest gaia match.
     * Of potential interest for monitoring.

 + Source 17 - True source.
 PN.
 Screenshot, lightcurve, and spectra created.